Anakin-bb8/Nuitka-GUI-NPTE/README.md

 ![Closed Issues](https://img.shields.io/github/issues-closed/Anakin-bb8/Nuitka-GUI-NPTE?label=Issues)
 ![Stars](https://img.shields.io/github/stars/Anakin-bb8/Nuitka-GUI-NPTE?label=Stars&color=007ec6)
 # Now avaiable on MacOS!
-To install, go in the MacOS folder and download the latest release (Is highly raccomended to follow the instructions below) NOTE: On macos, if you want to set the icon from a .png or .jpeg file you will need to install the imageio plugin with: `pip3 install imageio`.
+To install, go in the release section and download the latest version (Is highly raccomended to follow the instructions below) NOTE: On macos, if you want to set the icon from a .png or .jpeg file you will need to install the imageio plugin with: `pip3 install imageio`.

 # Description
 This software is completely developed in Python language and converted in `.exe` with the nuitka Python library.